Utwo/k8s-playground/README.md

 [Loki](./monitoring/argo-apps/loki.yaml) is used for storing logs.
 This service is exposed in order for other clusters to be able to send logs here.

 #### Victoria Metrics logs
 [vmlogs](./monitoring/argo-apps/victoria-metrics.yaml) is used for collecting logs.
 It was added just as a prof of concept.
-It does not have backup/recovery solutions and it cannot offload old logs to a bucket
+It does not have backup/recovery solutions and it cannot offload old logs to a bucket.
+For now we will relly on Loki for storing logs.

 #### Kube Prometheus Stack
 [kube-prometheus-stack](./monitoring/argo-apps/kube-prometheus-stack.yaml) is used just for deploying Prometheus rules, alerts and Grafana dashboards.
 Everything else is disabled because, Grafana Alloy is used for collecting metrics and ServiceMonitors.

 #### Grafana Alloy
 [Alloy](./monitoring/argo-apps/alloy.yaml) is an open-telemetry collector distribution, used to collect metrics, logs, traces and profiles.
 It is installed on every cluster that has the label `alloy: true`.
 Alloy also installs Prometheus CRDs to collect metrics from `ServiceMonitor`.
 It is also used to collect Kubernetes events.
 Logs are sent to Loki, traces to Tempo and metrics to Victoria Metrics.
 All the data can be visualized in Grafana.

+#### Opentelemetry Kube Stack
+[Opentelemetry Kube Stack](./monitoring/argo-apps/opentelemetry-kube-stack.yaml) is an open-telemetry collector distribution, used to collect metrics, logs and traces.
+It is similar to Grafana Alloy but I couldn't make it work with the kube-prometheus-stack dashboards.
+We miss the `job` label and because of that the dashboards are not populated.
+Open [issue](https://github.com/open-telemetry/opentelemetry-helm-charts/issues/1545#issuecomment-2694671722).

 #### Alertmanager
 Alerts defined in kube-prometheus-stack are sent to alert-manager.
 From there we can define multiple routes to send them to external services like Pagerduty.